I60R/javelin/README.md

 - `signal-hook` to reset some Sway properties on termination signals
 - `spin-sleep` used for precise timeouts in fast mode cursor animation
 - `swayipc` to alter cursor speed and get active window position from Sway

+## Installation

+Currently the only way to install javelin is to clone this repository and run `cargo install --path .` or if you have Arch Linux then run `makepkg -ef` and install created package by `pacman`.